5 Best Credit Cards for Students

 Although Discover is a well known credit card issuer, their cards are not universally accepted by all retailers (like Visa and Mastercard are).
 So you might want to apply for a couple alternative credit cards as well, giving you flexibility at the checkout counter!

-Capital One Quicksilver Student Cash Rewards
+2. Capital One Quicksilver Student Cash Rewards Credit Card

-Our next best credit card for students is the Capital One Quicksilver Student Cash Rewards card.
+Our next best credit card for students is the card_name.
 It gives you an unlimited 1.5% cash back on every purchase, plus 5-10% back on other categories like Travel and Uber Eats.

 Oh, and there’s a quick and easy 50 bucks you can earn with the welcome offer.
 Just spend $100 in the first three months of having the card, and you’ll earn $50 cash back as a bonus!